 This post, the 8th in a series on Revelation, looks at Christ’s letter to the church in Philadelphia (Revelation 3:7-13).
 A recording of this session is available on the Shofar Durbanville YouTube channel as part of the Revelation Series.

-These were the cries of the apostle John when imprisoned on Patmos, Christ revealed himself as the One among the Lampstands – as present among his church.
+These were the cries of the apostle John while imprisoned on Patmos, when Christ revealed himself as the One among the Lampstands – present among his church.
 This letter to Philadelphia (Revelation 3:7-13) is the fifth church Christ addresses in the opening section of the Revelation (unveiling) John received.

 Philadelphia (“brotherly love”) is situated in the fertile Kuzucay valley between Sardis and Laodicea.
 The city was built by the Pergamon king Eumenes who named it in honour of his love for his brother Attalus.
 During the first century, the town was renamed often, from Decapolis to Flavia (in honour of Emperor Vespasian AD 69-79), to Neo-kaisaria.
 The city was also called “Little Athens” because its many pagan temples and public buildings were set on propagating Greek culture within Asia.